- febootimail -IGNORETLSERRORS -TLS 1.2

 Using this parameter while connecting through the internet, may allow the third party to conduct MITM attacks on your connection.

-- Quick start · start sending CMD email in minutes
+- Quick start · start sending the CMD email in minutes

 - Tips & Tricks · a few quick email tricks